ymichel/Geolocation-Plugin/readme.txt

 The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone, WordPress for Android, or WordPress for BlackBerry.

 Visitors see a short description of the address either before, after, or at a custom location within the post.
 Hovering over the address reveals a map that displays the post's exact location.
+If one would only like to show a textual version without accessing any external services when visitors see a post, one can enable a "plain" mode to prevent external access except for authors to set a particular location.

-Since Google changed their policy in term of maps usage, one needs to have a Goole Maps API key to use this plugin.
+Since Google changed their policy in terms of maps usage, one needs to have a Goole Maps API key to use this plugin.

 == Installation ==